 While schools play a critical part in helping our children socialize, learn valuable information and prepare for the adult world, much of the developmental processes that shape who our kids turn out to be take place at home.
 Realizing that whether your children go to a public school or private, participate in club soccer or not, the environment they experience at home is key for helping them establish a solid foundation.

-How do we do accomplish this while living the busy, full lives and attending to the responsibilities that are necessary in order to provide our children with the best opportunities?
+How do we do accomplish this while living the busy, full lives?
+Not to mention attending to the responsibilities that are necessary in order to provide our children with the best opportunities?
 Here are a few tips to raise healthy, well-adjusted children.

 Living a healthy, balanced lifestyle yourself is the first place to start.
 Remember, we are always modeling for our kids, whether we realize it or not.
 They might not say anything, but they notice if the first thing you do when coming home every evening is grabbing a glass of wine to “de-stress”.
 They also notice if you make exercise, healthy eating and getting outside regularly a priority!
 By practicing self-care, you also put yourself in a healthy emotional state.
 You’re better equipped to be present for them when you are mentally healthy.
 Stress and anxiety rub off on kids.
 Keeping yourself level allows them to feel secure and teaches them that the world isn’t a scary place.

 Let your child figure out who they are!
 Promoting the exploration of interests, talents and new ideas helps children begin the process of individuation as they grow.
 It’s important for kids to find their own unique way of relating to and interacting with the world.
 Giving them the space and encouragement to try new things and explore teaches them to think outside of the box and honor their gifts!